-'''

 source "{repository_root}/powerline/bindings/tmux/powerline.conf"

+Note: The availability of the powerline-config command is required for powerline support.
+DLlocation of this script may be specified via \$POWERLINE_CONFIG_COMMAND environment variable.

+Note: It is advised to run powerline-daemon before adding the above line to tmux.conf.
+To do so add:

 '''

-Note: The availability of the powerline-config command is required for powerline support.
-You may specify location of this script via \$POWERLINE_CONFIG_COMMAND environment variable.

-Note: It is advised that you run powerline-daemon before adding the above line to tmux.conf.
-To do so add: run-shell "powerline-daemon -q" to .tmux.conf.
+run-shell "powerline-daemon -q"

+'''

+to .tmux.conf.